--snmptrap all | hardware only | none
+-snmptrap all | hardware_only | none

 Optionally specifies the SNMP trap setting, that is, when to raise a trap.
+For the community string used in SNMP trap generation, there is a maximum of 60 characters in length.

 -snmpip ip_address

 Optionally specifies the IP address of the host system that is running the SNMP manager software.
 If selected, you must specify a community string.
 This is a colon-separated list of values with up to six items per list.